CIBC-Internal/python/Doc/library/unittest.rst

       .. versionchanged:: 3.4
          Modules that raise :exc:`SkipTest` on import are recorded as skips, not errors.

+      .. versionchanged:: 3.4
-         Discovery works for :term:`namespace packages <namespace package>`.
+         *start_dir* can be a :term:`namespace packages <namespace package>`.

+      .. versionchanged:: 3.4
          Paths are sorted before being imported so that execution order is the same even if the underlying file system's ordering is not dependent on file name.

+      .. versionchanged:: 3.5
+         Found packages are now checked for ``load_tests`` regardless of whether their path matches *pattern*, because it is impossible for a package name to match the default pattern.

+      .. versionchanged:: 3.11
+         *start_dir* can not be a :term:`namespace packages <namespace package>`.
+         It has been broken since Python 3.7 and Python 3.11 officially remove it.

    The following attributes of a :class:`TestLoader` can be configured either by